bradfordlemley/cra-share/README.md

 #### TLDR;
 This repo demonstrates a proposal ([3436](http://github.com/facebookincubator/create-react-app/issues/3436)) for a source sharing feature in create-react-app.

+See [How to use in your own app](#how-to-use-in-your-own-app) section for instructions.

 #### Desired monorepo structure
 <pre>
 monorepo